smurfix/flask-script/docs/index.rst

         def run(self, app, name):
             print "hello %s" % name

-Positional and optional arguments are stored as ``Option`` instances - see the API below for details.
+Positional and optional arguments are stored as ``Option`` instances - see the :ref:`api` below for details.

 Alternatively, you can define a ``get_options`` method for your ``Command`` class.
 This is useful if you want to be able to return options at runtime based on for example per-instance attributes::